Tonograph

+The tonograph (tonografo) is a device invented by Italian scientist Luca de Samuele Cagnazzi (1764-1852) and presented at the Terza riunione degli scienziati italiani (the "Third Meeting of Italian Scientists"), held in Florence in September 1841.
+Its purpose is to measure the intonation of the human voice by matching it with the modifiable sound generated by the device itself.

 The original device was donated by its inventor Cagnazzi during the Third Meeting of Italian Scientists.
 After then, the instrument went lost, but in 1932 ca., thanks to the work of a scholar, it was found in a cellar and exhibited at the Museo Galileo, located in Piazza dei Giudici, Florence.
 The original device is now stored in the Museo Nazionale Scienza e Tecnologia Leonardo da Vinci, Milan.
-A copy of the device was commissioned by Count Celio Sabini (from Altamura) and it's now displayed at the museum Archivio Biblioteca Museo Civico, located in Altamura.
+A copy of the device, commissioned by Count Celio Sabini (from Altamura), is now displayed at the museum Archivio Biblioteca Museo Civico in Altamura.

 Making

 According to Luca de Samuele Cagnazzi's unpublished autobiography La mia vita, the tonograph was made by Cagnazzi himself with his own hands ("colle mie mani") in 1841.
 He also wrote a short essay about how it worked and its purpose and this work was first written in Latin language and published under the name Tonographiae Excogitatio (1841), since Cagnazzi wanted its invention to be known in what it was then known as Germany.
 Subsequently, he translated his essay to Italian language on the occasion of the Third Meeting of Italian Scientists, held in Florence, where he presented his invention.

 According to Cagnazzi, his device was very much appreciated during the Third Meeting.